joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6360227/2025/05/15/espanyol-barcelona-car-incident/

 **Clooney Brought Edward R. Murrow to Broadway.
 Next Stop: CNN.**\
-`In June, the news network is planning to broadcast one of the last performances of “Good Night, and Good Luck.”`\
+`In June, the news organization is planning a live broadcast of one of the final Broadway performances of “Good Night, and Good Luck.”`\
 https://nytimes.com/2025/05/15/theater/george-clooney-good-night-good-luck-cnn.html

 **‘We Are the Most Rejected Generation’**\